Text: McCulloch, C. E. & Searle,

 be a mix of theoretical and applied problems involving analysis of

 real data sets on the computer.
-Click here for
+Homework assignments will be posted on ELMS.

 Grading: The midterm and final will each count for